 Directors – Thierry Poiraud & Benjamin Rocher, Screenplay – Marie Carel Weiss, Story – Nicolas Peufaillit, Producers – Raphael Rocher & Jerome Vidal, Photography – Mathias Boucard, Music – Thomas Couzinier & Frederic Kooshmanian, Visual Effects – Buf Cie (Supervisor – Geoffrey Niquet), Special Effects Supervisor – Benoit Talenton, Makeup Effects Supervisors – Olivier Afonso, Guillaume Castagne & Frederic Laine, Production Design – Armelle DeMance.
-Production Company – Capture [The Flag] Films/Canal+/Cine+/CNC/Films Distribution/Backup Films/M-Studios/Cinemage 7/B Media Export/Backup Media
+Production Company – Capture [The Flag] Films/Canal+/Cine+/CNC/Films Distribution/Backup Films/M-Studios/Cinemage 7/B Media Export/Backup Media.

 Alban Lenoir (Samuel Lorit), Charlie Bruneau (Solene Bellanger), Tiphanie Daviot (Cleo Pinchon), Ahmed Sylla (Idriss Diago), Patrick Ligardes (Etienne Coubert), Alexandre Philip (Pitt), Vincent Debost (Nounours), Benoit Moret (Michel), Renaud Rutten (Pierre), Bruno Salomone (Marco Zomboni), Jean-Francois Cayrey (Culliere), Philippe Du Janerand (Dr Edouard Belvaux), Sebastien Vandenberghe (Jeannot Belvaux)

 The film sketches out some likeable characters arcs – Alban Lenoir as the aging team captain, who everyone treats as though his career is over, returning to his hometown only to find everyone hates him (and in the second part reconciling with his father and the daughter he never knew in some well written arcs – in fact, very strong character arcs for a zombie film); Ahmed Sylla as the young rising Ivorian star; the quartet of town slackers wanting to sneak into the game and create a riot.
 These are delivered with an undeniable sense of humour as the film goes on.
 What you are reminded of in tone is something akin to Shaun of the Dead (2004), albeit spoofing the French national sport.

 One of the weird novelties of the film is that it comes in two parts, each of which is directed by one of the co-directors.
 Each part also comes with its own title and a different set of credits.
 The first part consists of the build-up, the second the full zombie outbreak.
-The second half kicks into full throttle as Thierry Poiraud gets into the gore and splatter with great enthusiasm – some nifty shots with bullets passing all the way through heads or heads exploding in slow-motion.
+The second half kicks into full throttle as Thierry Poiraud gets into the gore and splatter with great enthusiasm – some nifty shots with bullets passing all the way through heads or shotguns fired and heads exploding in slow-motion.
 The one oddity is that we don’t seem to get much flesh-eating on the part of the zombies, rather the infection is transferred by them vomiting white liquid onto the victims.